emews/emews-project-creator/README.md

 submission, and swift script files.
 Spaces will be replaced by underscores.
 * `model_name` - the name of the model to run during the sweep.
 This will be used in the model execution bash script.
 Spaces will be replaced by underscores.
-* `upf` - the location of the unrolled parameter file (UPF) containing the collection of model input parameters (one run per line) to sweep over.

 The configuration file can also contain entries for running the workflow on an HPC system where a job is submitted via an HPC scheduler (e.g., the slurm scheduler).